 Many people who struggle with addiction also suffer from mental illnesses such as depression and anxiety.
 Proper nutrition can improve mood, helping to stabilize a patient’s response to difficult emotions.

 How Proper Nutrition in Addiction Recovery Helps the Healing Process

 Proper nutrition and mental health are linked.
 Substance abuse leads to chemical changes in the brain’s neurotransmitters, causing them to decrease.

-Due to this altered state, recovering addicts are often agitated, anxious or depressed while the brain readjusts without the presence of substances.
+Due to this altered state, patients in early recovery are often agitated, anxious, or depressed while the brain readjusts without the presence of substances.
 Eating certain types of foods can help to stabilize moods.

 Here are a few benefits of a proper nutrition plan:

-- Heal your body from the ravages of substance abuse
+- Heal the body from the ravages of substance abuse.

 - Stabilize energy levels and moods

 - Promote a healthier lifestyle and instill healthy coping mechanisms

 Healthy Nutrition Tips